 Hey, spicy food fans – here’s a simple introduction to shirataki.
 Prepare it as a side dish or low-cal snack.
-Total calories are about 160.
+Total calories are only about 160.
 You can dress up these Japanese “miracle noodles” with cubed tofu and slivered green onion.
-(All about shirataki: check my blog.)
+(All about shirataki: Do You Believe in Miracles?)

 8 oz (250 g) white or brown shirataki, rinsed